For consideration at the December 15, 2021 LIPA Board of Trustees meeting:

-- If you would like to comment on the above proposal at one of the public comment sessions on June 7, 2021, please send an email to firstname.lastname@example.org with (1) your name, (2) your organization (if any), and (3) which public comment session you will be attending.
+- Comments may also be provided at two public comment sessions to be conducted via Zoom on Monday, November 29, 2021.
+The morning session will begin at 10:00 a.m.
+ET and the afternoon session will begin at 2:00 p.m.
+ET.
+If you would like to join a public comment session to provide comments on any of the above proposals, please send an email to firstname.lastname@example.org with (1) your name, (2) your organization (if any), and (3) which public comment session you will be attending (Morning or Afternoon).

 - If you wish to receive updates on tariff changes, and haven't already, we invite you to complete the following Sign Up to Stay in Touch form, and be sure to select the email list for "Tariff Proposal Updates."